 - The Smurfette Principle: A serious concern about the Supreme Court of the United States.
 Only two ovaries, sixteen testicles!

 - The Stoner: Professor Junkie Einstein (R-South Dakota)

 - Stupid Statement Dance Mix: The bread and butter of Auto-Tune the News.

 - Take a Third Option: Rent: Too Damn High

 - This Is for Emphasis, Bitch!

-"The noise level is already at the legal limit; now sit down and let me do my job for a minute bitch!"
+"The volume is already at the legal limit; so calm down and let me do my job for a minute, bitch!"

 - Christine O'Donnell lets us know that she's "not a politician and not a witch, bitch".